Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 ![Billing endpoint processing through backlog](billing-processing-backlog-2.png "width=600")

 Let's consider more carefully what happened.
-First, we had two processes communicating with each other with very little ceremony.
+First, you had two processes communicating with each other with very little ceremony.
 The communication didn't break down even when the **Billing** service was unavailable.
-Had we implemented **Billing** as a REST service, for example, the **Sales** service would have thrown an HTTP exception when it was unable to communicate, *resulting in a lost request*.
-By using NServiceBus we get a guarantee that even if message processing endpoints are temporarily unavailable, every message will eventually get delivered and processed.
+Had you implemented **Billing** as a REST service, for example, the **Sales** service would have thrown an HTTP exception when it was unable to communicate, *resulting in a lost request*.
+By using NServiceBus you get a guarantee that even if message processing endpoints are temporarily unavailable, every message will eventually get delivered and processed.

 ## Transient failures

 Have you ever had business processes get interrupted by transient errors like database deadlocks?
 Transient errors often leave a system in an inconsistent state.
 For example, an order could be persisted in the database but not yet submitted to the payment processor.
 In such a situation you may have to investigate the database like a forensic analyst, trying to figure out where the process went wrong, and how to manually jump-start it so the process can complete.

-With NServiceBus we don't need manual intervention.
+With NServiceBus you don't need manual intervention.
 If an exception is thrown, the message handler will automatically attempt a retry.
 The automatic retry process addresses transient failures like database deadlocks, connection issues, file write access conflicts, etc.

 Let's simulate a transient failure in the **Sales** endpoint and see the retry process in action: